 Global Institute of Theology (GIT) mainly teaches biblical and theological Courses.
 Teachers and students alike, are expected to be involved in biblical research.
 This is true for those that are involved in MQF levels 5 upwards, whether teachers or students.
-Some teachers and students, in Malta are not yet familiar with need of biblical research.
+Some teachers and students in Malta are not yet familiar with the need of biblical research.
 Therefore, this paper will lay down a brief philosophy of research.
 It will be the ground work of further writing on the subject to guide GIT instructors and students in research in relation to study.

 WHAT RESEARCH IS